 Carlson: Interesting.

 As with every video I post, whether featuring an Adventist or a non-Adventist, I do not endorse everything this man says.
 For example, there is a fairly lengthy discussion of the Nephilim; both men believe the Nephilim were the products of the mating of fallen angels or demons with human women.
 Adventists do not agree with this conclusion.
 I have discussed this issue at length both in my dinosaur book (see, Chapter 18, pages 395-404, and footnotes 18, 23, and 26) and in my series on giants, here.
-So obviously I do not agree with their views on this, or many other things in this video.
+So I do not agree with their views on the Nephilim or many other things in this video.

-De Young is more yielding to the strictures of modern science than he should be, and than Tucker wants to be.
-At one point (I cannot find it now) Tucker mentions the well documented 19th century finds of the skeletal remains of giants, in mounds and elsewhere, and that the Smithsonian Institute has been covering up the evidence.
-De Young demurs, saying that science has found no hard evidence.
-But Tucker is right.
-I’ve researched and written on this topic extensively.
-It is almost as though Tucker read my article.
+De Young concedes more to atheistic origins science than he should, and than Tucker wants to concede.
+At the 1:01 minute mark, Tucker mentions the well documented 19th century finds of the skeletal remains of giants in mounds, caves, and elsewhere, and that the Smithsonian Institute has been covering up the evidence:

 Like Pastor Ron Kelly, I am impressed that Tucker Carlson is a genuine seeker for truth.
 He is seeking truth on topics I would not expect him to.
+The heresy of Dispensationalism and Christian Zionism have pushed Tucker away from conservative American evangelicalism and toward the Orthodox, who at least get that issue right.
+But he is going to need to keep seeking.